gulien/aws-s3-csv-parser/README.md

 Also, both the file storage (i.e, S3) and data source (i.e, MySQL) could be changed in the future by implementing the `filestorage.Downloader` and `datastorage.Inserter` interfaces.

+## In case of failure

+If the process fails for whatever reasons, one may relaunch the process from the start.
+Indeed, current implementation ignores the MySQL `Error 1062: Duplicate entry` error.

 ## What's next?

 As we may not want to rely on manual intervention to trigger the process, we can imagine two different solutions.